syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-paragraphs.md

 Dim textboxShape As IShape = slide.AddTextBox(0, 0, 500, 500)

 'Adds paragraph to the textbody of textbox
-Dim paragraph As IParagraph = textboxShape.TextBody.AddParagraph("Lorem ipsum dolor sit amet, consectetuer adipiscing elit")
+Dim paragraph As IParagraph = textboxShape.TextBody.AddParagraph("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.")

 'Set the property to shrink text on overflow. textboxShape.TextBody.FitTextOption = FitTextOption.ShrinkTextOnOverFlow